skeeto/blowpipe/README.md

 The overall wire format:

-* 16-byte random initialization vector (IV)
+* 16-byte random salt
-* 1-byte bcrypt cost: last IV byte + cost, modulo 256
+* 1-byte bcrypt cost: last salt byte + cost, modulo 256
 * one or more chunks

 The format is stream-oriented and data is processed in separate chunks